JuliaHCI/ADI.jl/docs/src/introduction.md

 This will serve as a brief primer to high-contrast imaging (HCI) to illustrate the concepts and themes prevalant within this codebase.
 This is not meant to be an exhaustive lecture note on the topic, but more of a gentle introduction.

-If youu are comfortable with HCI topics, consider skipping to the [Getting Started](@ref gettingstarted) section to get introduced to ADI.jl or browse the Examples.
+If you are comfortable with HCI topics, consider skipping to the [Getting Started](@ref gettingstarted) section to get introduced to ADI.jl or browse the Examples.

 ## What is HCI